Battle of Zutphen: Ambush

 The Spanish vanguard was driven off by the English at the first charge, but the Spanish pikemen under captains Pedro Manrique and Manuel de Vega, from Francisco Arias de Bobadilla's and Juan del Águila's tercios, formed the defenders into squadron formation and kept the way open for the wagons.
 As the carters fled at the beginning of the fight, the Spanish arquebusiers had to take their places and brought the wagons towards Zutphen.
 Stanley's pikemen charged upon the Spanish squadron, but they were repelled at the push of pike.
 As the fight approached Zutphen and Francisco Verdugo noticed the musketry fire, he ordered a wagon to be loaded with powder and bullets and sent it to the Spanish arquebusiers.
 The English cavalry, in the meantime, charged over the Spanish pikes on one of its flanks.
 Though they succeeded in breaking the two or three foremost ranks, Essex's men could not penetrate further.
-Twice more the English charged upon the squadron, but they were as well repelled.
+Twice more the English charged upon the squadron, but they were again repelled.

-To reduce the pressure on the Spanish infantry, the Marquis del Vasto collected his cavalry and charged over Stanley's infantry, being in turn repelled.
+To reduce the pressure on the Spanish infantry, the Marquis del Vasto collected his cavalry and charged against Stanley's infantry, being in turn repelled.
 He was nearly killed when an English soldier attacked him with a battleaxe, but a Spanish light horseman surnamed Arenas saved him by transfixing the English with his lance.
-Del Vasto retired from the fight and met Verdugo and Johann Baptista von Taxis, who sallied from Zutphen with several troops to join the battle.
+Del Vasto retired from the fight and met Verdugo and Johann Baptista von Taxis, who sallied from Zutphen with several units of troops to join the battle.
 At the same time they were conversing, English troops unsuccessfully attacked Zutphen's sconce on the other side of the IJssel, which was defended by Count Herman van den Bergh with some men.
 For a moment, Verdugo thought that the skirmish was inside Zutphen and the town burghers had risen in arms against the few Spanish troops he had left behind the walls.
-Leicester committed the same mistake, believing that the Frisons under Count William Louis of Nassau-Dillenburg were fighting against the Spanish inside Zutphen.
+Leicester committed the same mistake, believing that the Frisians under Count William Louis of Nassau-Dillenburg were fighting against the Spanish inside Zutphen.